JBlitzar/Text2Image/NOTES.md

 Aug 11:

 - Just increased start_depth, paused all other ones, and super promising!
 Interesting stuff even at epoch 4. ~2h epochs, 97m parameter model. `run_8_start_depth_xa`.
+- Good results, losses are abt the same :\, but cool none the less.